danqiye1/react-noob/README.md

 );
 ```
 We are just adding a simple bootstrap jumbotron using React for a start.
 We attach the whole react app to an element with id of 'app' at the end.
 We now need to create the element with id 'app' in index.html.
-We also attach the 'index.js' script first, although it does not work for now.
+We also attach the 'bundle.js' script first, although it does not exist for now.

 ```html
 <!doctype html>